 Tip the dried fruit into the dough and knead it in with your hands, so that it is evenly incorporated.
 Cover with a cloth and leave to rest for a further hour.

 Once the dough has rested, cut it into 12 x 70-80g pieces and roll each into equally sized round balls.
 Line a baking tray with baking parchment and position the balls evenly across the tray, leaving a 5cm space between each.
-Cover them with cling film and leave to prove at room temperature for 40 minutes, or until doubled in size.
+Cover and leave to prove at room temperature for 40 minutes, or until doubled in size.

 Just before the end of your proving time preheat your oven to 220°C. Place your mixture for the crosses into a small piping bag fitted with a fine nozzle.
 When the buns are fully proved, pipe the crosses on to them just before placing them in the oven.
 Bake for 15-20 minutes until they are golden brown on top.